Learn how to find affordable condo insurance in Clearwater.

 With miles of pristine sandy beaches and coastlines on both the Gulf of Mexico and Tampa Bay, Clearwater is a perfect home for water enthusiasts.
 Between snorkeling, paddle surfing with sea turtles, and boating in the bay, there’s plenty to keep Clearwater’s 116,000 residents busy.

-But its proximity to the coast also means Clearwater is a destination for hurricanes, which can make finding affordable Florida condo insurance a chore.
+But its proximity to the coast also means Clearwater is a destination for hurricanes, which can make finding affordable Florida HO6 insurance a chore.
 So let’s keep it simple.
 You’ll find out how much our condo insurance costs and what it covers.
 Let’s dive in.

 Although Florida property insurance has a reputation for being expensive, we strive to keep condo costs low by selling directly to you (no outside agents) and using technology to cut overhead inefficiencies.
 We then pass those savings on to you.